 One Week Italy Road Trip Itinerary (Coast, Wine, History)

 Follow this guide for an incredible one week Italy road trip through Cinque Terre, Tuscany and the Amalfi Coast.
 This road trip can also be done the opposite way, starting in the Amalfi Coast and driving up to Cinque Terre.
-In one week in Italy you can get a taste of many different parts of Italy.
+In one week in Italy you can get a taste of a variety of areas in Italy.

 Early fall is the best time for this one week Italy road trip.
 Tuscany is beautiful during this time and often this is when grapes are picked.
-Amalfi start to get a little less crowded in September and the weather is cooler than in the Summer.
+The Amalfi Coast starts to get less crowded in September and the weather is cooler than in the Summer.

 One Week Italy Road Trip Itinerary

-Best Sites for Booking Where to Stay in Italy
+Best Sites for Booking Your Accommodations in Italy

 Italy Road Trip Tips: Driving in Italy